 If the Master or Matron of the workhouse came to you and said, here’s a chance of a free passage to Australia, what would you do?
 Given the desperate circumstances of these young women, was it really a question of choice?

-Nonetheless, it would be a mistake to see the orphans purely as famine victims.
+Yet it would be a mistake to see the orphans purely as famine victims.
 To do so, would do them an injustice.
+Who are we to deny them any agency?
 There were more than ‘push’ factors at work, ‘pushing’ them out of Ireland.
 Whilst the orphans were less literate than assisted Irish female emigrants generally, 59% of them could read; and where one of them could read, she could read to a number of others.
 She may even have read in her local newspaper the letter from a settler in Geelong–“On Christmas day I had lamb and green peas for dinner, gooseberry pie and plum pudding.
 My master sent two bottles of brandy and two bottles of rum amongst four of us in the kitchen”.
 Or the piece entitled “Life in New South Wales” (4 October 1849) in ‘The Lurgan, Portadown and Banbridge Advertiser and Agricultural Gazette’–“In another part of the country our traveller saw a girl on horseback driving cattle with a stock whip.
 She bestrode her steed like a man; the gay ribbons of her bonnet fluttered in the wind; and she was arrayed in white pantaloons adorned with large frills.
 This was ‘a currency lass’…”.

 News about the scheme, as it progressed, was also reported favourably in local newspapers.
 On 9 January 1849, the ‘Limerick Reporter’, for example, had the following paragraph , “This morning fifty young girls selected from the workhouse by the government agent, proceeded to Dublin, en route to Australia.
 They were under the charge of Mr Scott, the Master, and of the ward-mistresses,and presented a neat, trim and cheerful appearance”.
 In the local media, and in oral tradition to which the orphans belonged, Australia was an attractive destination. [“The Nation” objected to the young women leaving.
 Yet its voice was a lonely one.
 Be careful of a ‘post hoc, ergo propter hoc’ argument, as my good friend Professor Clarke used to say.]